East Coast Trail Thru-Hike : Freshwater to Witless Bay

 Wooden boardwalk Great Trail pathway.

 There were many viewpoints out to the ocean, and we are pretty sure we saw two Atlantic Puffins and a Common Murre floating off the coast!
 We also passed several coves which are known for otters, although we weren't fortunate enough to spot any, but we did see an abundance of huge banana slugs.
-All together it was a short and beautiful hike, with the bunchberry and lupins beginning to bloom, as well as many other pink, purple, and white wild flowers.
+Altogether it was a short and beautiful hike, with the bunchberry and lupins beginning to bloom, as well as many other pink, purple, and white wildflowers.

 Witless Bay Important Bird Area (shown in yellow)